 Make the fun trip to Bandung balanced by visiting the educational Bosscha Observatory in Lembang.
 Bosscha Observatory is an educational tourism spot well-known for its gigantic Zeiss telescope.
 People should know that Bosscha is the only astronomical observatory in Indonesia.
-Hence, makes its role for astronomical study crucial.
+Hence, makes its role in astronomical study crucial.

 There is a demo on how to operate the telescope.
 Zeiss telescope may be the primadonna, but the 6 other telescopes are also intriguing to learn too.